Unsupervised Open-Vocabulary Object Localization in Videos: Abstract

 \section{Abstract}

 In this paper, we show that recent advances in video representation learning and pre-trained vision-language models allow for substantial improvements in self-supervised video object localization.
-We propose a method that first localizes objects in videos via a slot attention approach and then assigns text to the obtained slots.
+We propose a method that first localizes objects in videos via an object-centric approach with slot attention and then assigns text to the obtained slots.
 The latter is achieved by an unsupervised way to read localized semantic information from the pre-trained CLIP model.
 The resulting video object localization is entirely unsupervised apart from the implicit annotation contained in CLIP, and it is effectively the first unsupervised approach that yields good results on regular video benchmarks.
+Project Page:\url{https://github.com/amazon-science/object-centric-vol}